Last Updated on February 21, 2024 by Eva Maria

 An altar is a sacred space where you practice your magic.
 It can be a corner of your bookshelf or a part of your table.
 It can even be a box full of your magical treasures.

-9. Protection spells for beginners
+9. Protection Spells for beginners

-This is a highly researched topic in the Baby Witch community.
 Everyone wants to feel safe when they perform magic and it has some benefits.
 Without proper protection, you might find your energy scattered in all places or even taken advantage of.

 To be protected during spell work is good to cast a magical circle.
 You can do this by using salt or eggshells or just visualizing a safe sphere that allows you to perform magic in it.

 You don’t always need protection, but it’s wise to know how to shield yourself when something feels off.
-For example, if you walk in a shopping mall and find yourself disturbed by various energies, you can visualize a simple protection sphere around you.
+For example, if you walk into a shopping mall and find yourself disturbed by various energies, you can visualize a simple protection sphere around you.
 It will allow you to maintain your energy undisturbed and focused at all times.

 One of the greatest things about Mother Nature is Her rhythm and cycle.
 Everything has perfect timing.
 And your magic can highly benefit from different moon phases.

-For example, during New Moon, you can set some intentions for the upcoming cycle.
+For example, during the New Moon, you can set some intentions for the upcoming cycle.
 It’s a great time for a fresh start and growing anything that you wish to accomplish.
 It is also perfect for manifestation and attraction magic.